splunk/observability-workshop/content/en/imt/monitoring-as-code/_index.md

 ---
 title: Monitoring as Code
-linkTitle: Plan, Apply, Destroy
+linkTitle: Monitoring as Code
 weight: 6
 ---